 Lush’s Ultra Balm

 Lush’s Ultra Balm is made of organic jojoba oil, candela wax, and rose wax.
-You can quickly verify from the ingredients that it is vegan, and also from the “vegan” certificate on the package.
+You can quickly verify from the ingredients that it is vegan and from the “vegan” certificate on the package.

 This product is available on Revolve.com.